 - The Action JR01 52-Inch is a perfect cue for a junior who is slightly taller or prefers a cue a little longer.
 This is a good neutral black color.

 Action and Viper have been coming out with quality pool cues for customers who don’t want to break the bank.
-They are always really affordable
+They are always really affordable and good quality.
+Most pool cues in pool halls are actually made by Action too!

 What Is The Average Pool Cue Stick Size?
 The average 2-piece pool cue is 58″.
 If a pool cue is 1-piece, then the standard size would be slightly shorter at 57″.